Which site would you like to visit?

 Marc brought with him a devotion to demanding ecological viticulture and to non-interventionist winemaking.
 Without dogma, he employs long macerations, limited usage of SO2 and aging in used barrels.
 And he patiently came to understand the character of each of the estate’s many parcels of vines.

-While Juan and Marc continue to experiment to this day, the core offerings emerged over the first few years.
+With time, Marc moved on to his own project, but the core offerings he developed endure.
 Camino de Navaherreros is blended from all the estate’s vineyard holdings.
 It is aged in large, neutral upright barrels and is designed as an introduction to the region’s style.
 With its light color, brilliant aromatics, and vibrant acidity, it shines like few other Grenache/ Garnacha wines from anywhere.

 The Navaherreros Tinto is selected from the oldest and best parcels throughout the estate.
 It sees a much longer maceration—often exceeding 40 days—and it typically spends an additional year in neutral wood before release.
 A Navaherreros Blanco is also produced from white varieties—primarily Albillo with Macabeo—that are scattered among the estate vineyards.
 It sees a few hours of skin contact before pressing and is also aged in neutral wood.